pearlshin/256/README.md

 # 256
 A simpler version of the 2056 game using OOJS.

+- Build a JavaScript interface independent of a backend.
+- Build a complex JS model independent of the interface.
+- Integrate the JS model with the HTML interface.
+- Use the Mousetrap.js library to bind keyboard events.